ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 )
 ```

-For those unfamiliar with javascript, there's quite a bit going on here.
+For those unfamiliar with javascript, there's quite a bit going on here, so let's unpack it together.

 Normally we have a function that takes in a single argument, which in our case is this thing in brackets that defines an object, similar to python's dictionaries